cilium/cilium/Documentation/security/network/encryption-ipsec.rst

    updates and update their configuration within 1 minute after the key is changed, leaving plenty of time before the old key is removed.
-If you expect the key rotation to take longer for some reason (for example, in the case of Cluster Mesh if several clusters need to be updated), you can increase the delay before cleanup with agent flag ``ipsec-key-rotation-duration``.
+If you expect the key rotation to take longer for some reason (for example, in the case of Cluster Mesh where several clusters need to be updated), you can increase the delay before cleanup with agent flag ``ipsec-key-rotation-duration``.

  * ``XfrmInStateProtoError`` errors can happen if the key is updated without